 Distributors / Implementing Organizations

-Manually produced in accordance with PATH’s Basic Delivery Kit Guide, a step by-step manual for developing kits.
+Manually produced in accordance with PATH’s Basic Delivery Kit Guide, a step-by-step manual for developing kits.

 Users can acquire Kits via maternal and child health programs within target regions.
 Community health workers and traditional birth attendants are oriented to the kits so they can either provide it as part of their birth delivery services or encourage families to purchase the kit for home deliveries.
 The kits are also designed to be sold through retail distribution outlets.
 PATH invests in building the capacity of local organizations and small businesses, such as woman-owned business, community health promoters, to produce and distribute or sell kits.
 Programs such as provide the kits based on the region.

-More than half a million delivery kits have been sold in Nepal and in Tanzania
+More than half a million delivery kits have been sold in Nepal and in Tanzania.

 The Path Kit contents are clean, new, and packaged in a clearly labeled plastic bag or cardboard box that is adapted for local settings.
 A basic clean-delivery kit includes the following five essential elements: • A piece of soap for cleaning the birth attendant’s hands and the mother’s perineum. • A plastic sheet about one square meter for use as a clean delivery surface. • Clean string for tying the umbilical cord (usually two pieces). • A clean razor blade for cutting the cord. • Pictorial instructions that explain how to use each item in the kit.